pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ## Cross linking catalogue and Git

 While users are browsing the catalogue (or this page), they may find irregularities in the content.
 They can flag this as an issue in the relevant Git repository.
 A nice feature is to add a link in the catalogue page which brings them back to the relevant mcf in the git repository.
-With proper authorisations they can instantly improve the record, or suggest an improvement via an issue or [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+With proper authorizations they can instantly improve the record, or suggest an improvement via an issue or [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ---